Mercury13/unicodia/Font-Source/Egyptian2/README.md

   - major simplifications that surely change content
   - making anything (pose, object, thickness) more pronounced
   - rotation by non-right angle
+  - frankencombos: combo hieros when objects A and B are from different SVGs
 - svg-remade: small remakes of existing JSesh hieros w/o changing content:
   - changing canvas and/or image size
   - subtracting white